 Many lawyers are under the impression that USCIS approval of a petition obliges the consular officer to issue the visa, and thus do not adequately prepare their clients for the visa interview.
 They tell their clients to obtain the “visa stamp” at the consulate.
 Unfortunately, this lack of preparation can have devastating consequences: both for the visa applicant and the US employer, fiancée or spouse.
 The visa applicant can be stranded outside the US for months, years or even permanently.

 We specialize in preparing applicants for work, fiancée, and marriage visa interviews.
 We assist in interceding when problem issues come up at an interview.
 We intervene when a visa application has been pending for a long time.
 And we report problem consular officers to the Department of State when consular overzealousness or inaction affects an applicant’s ability to obtain the visa in a timely fashion.
 We aggressively challenge Notices of Intent to Revoke issued by USCIS and petition revocations, and after USCIS reaffirmation of the approval, ensure that the visa is issued promptly.
+In some situations where a consular officer has already referred a case back to USCIS, it may make sense to just submit a new petition, addressing the consular allegations in the new petition.
+This can save substantial time.

 Because of the limited time USCIS affords to a petitioner to respond to a Notice of Intent to Revoke, timely action is imperative.
+A consular recommendation for revocation or Notice of Intent to Revoke can impact an ability to obtain a visa, even many years later.

 Please contact us to discuss your situation.